-I offered to help her with the rest of breakfast, but she shooed me back upstairs with fresh scones, but not before I made another cup of coffee for myself and some tea for Edward.
-He barely ate anything, and even though I devoured my scone and drained my cup, my energy was still depleted.
-When he got up to take a shower, I drifted off immediately, only to wake when he emerged from the bathroom awhile later, glassy-eyed and heavily flushed.
+I offered to help her with the rest of breakfast, but she shooed me back upstairs with fresh scones and fruit, but not before I made another cup of coffee for myself and some tea for Edward.
+He barely ate anything, and even though I devoured my scone and berries and drained my cup, my energy was still depleted.
+When he got up to take a shower, I drifted off immediately, only to wake when he emerged from the bathroom, glassy-eyed and heavily flushed.
 Even his bare chest was pink.

 "God, are you okay?"
 I asked, sitting up quickly, a little shocked at his appearance.

 "I thought hot showers help break fevers," he answered.
 "Either that's false or mine's stubborn."

 "Maybe just a lukewarm one would have been a better idea."
 I eyed him as he sat on the edge of the bed and cradled his head.
 He looked worse than before.
 "Still have a headache?"
 I asked, and he hummed a yes.
 "You took one of the antiviral pills Angela brought?"

 He nodded.
 I tapped his leg, scooting back to the headboard.
 "Come here."

 I crisscrossed my legs and pulled a pillow onto my lap so he could rest his head, and he sighed, closing his eyes as I softly massaged his temples.
 After a few silent minutes, I said, "There's a memorial service for Mr. Miller tonight."